-- 1. Before a student may practice with any athletic team, he/she must fill out, sign and turn in the Assumption of Risk form and an approved Physical form available in the trainer's office. - 2.
-All students who meet GHSA requirements are eligible except a student who has quit or been dismissed from a team during the previous season.
+- 1. Before a student may practice with any athletic team, he/she must fill out, sign, and turn in the Assumption of Risk form and an approved Physical form available in the trainer's office. - 2.
+All students who meet FPD's conduct and/or academic policies and GIAA requirements are eligible except a student who has quit or been dismissed from a team during the previous season.
 An ineligible student can become eligible only when he/she is granted a release from the previous team's coach and approved by the athletic director, principal, and headmaster.